pyjanitor-devs/pyjanitor/docs/CONTRIBUTION_TYPES.rst

 use just one set of implementations (like this `rename_columns` function) for both the functional and the method chaining usages of the API.
-In your new feature or feature enhancement, you are very likely to start your function with this decorator line (or see it in the function that you are enhancing).
+In your new feature or feature enhancement, you are highly likely to start your function with this decorator line (or see it in the function that you are enhancing).

 * Line 2 and 7: The *dataframe in, dataframe out* function signature